devtron-labs/devtron/docs/user-guide/global-configurations/chart-repo.md

 ### 3. Authentication type

 Here you have to provide the type of Authentication required by your version controller.
-We are supporting three types of authentications, you can choose any one from them.
+We support three types of authentications, You can choose the one that suits you the best.

 * **Anonymous**

-If you select `Anonymous` then you do not have to provide any username, password, and authentication token.
+If you select `Anonymous` then you do not have to provide any username, password, or authentication token.
 Just click on `Save` to save your chart repository details.

 ![](../../.gitbook/assets/gc-chart-configure-anonymous.png)

 * **Password/Auth token**

-If you select Password/Auth token then you have to provide the `Access Token` for the authentication of your version controller account inside the Access token box.
+If you select Password/Auth token, then you have to provide the `Access Token` for the authentication of your version controller account inside the Access token box.
 Click on `Save` to save your chart repository details.

 ![](../../.gitbook/assets/gc-chart-config-password.png)